CloudI/CloudI/examples/hello_world3/README.markdown

 So, this is a method of embedding CloudI into an Erlang application with CloudI as a rebar dependency.

-PLEASE NOTE (as of 10/18/2013, CloudI version 1.3.0): rebar was recently broken, when fetching the HEAD of https://github.com/rebar/rebar due to attempts at improving update-deps functionality.
-To avoid problems with update-deps you should use the most recent rebar release tag, which is `2.1.0-pre`.
+PLEASE NOTE (as of 10/18/2013): rebar was broken, when fetching the HEAD of https://github.com/rebar/rebar due to attempts at improving update-deps functionality.
+To avoid problems with update-deps you should use the rebar release tag, which is `2.1.0-pre`.
 This version of rebar is provided within the CloudI repo to satisfy build-time dependencies (if the configure script is not given --without-rebar).
 This is only a concern when trying to use rebar with the `update-deps` command.

 ## USAGE